 The Timer Exercise

 Smoking is an extremely simple behavior.
-Initially it was your response to the onset of nicotine withdrawal but it quickly became your primary response to ANY experience that felt like nicotine withdrawal.
+Initially, it was your response to body cues that characterize nicotine withdrawal.
+Specifically:

-Hour timers are everywhere and easy to find e.g. a microwave, stove, cell phone, or PDA.
-Check your local dollar store and get a small digital timer, something you can carry with you for a few days.
-If you want to splurge, I recently bought a cheap digital watch ($19.99) that has an hourly ‘beep’ feature.
-Aside from an hour timer, you’ll need the Timer Template which looks like this:
+Hour timers are everywhere and easy to find.
+You can use a microwave, stove, cell phone, or PDA.
+Check your local dollar store for a small digital timer, something you can carry with you for a few days.
+If you want to splurge, I recently bought a digital watch ($19.99) that has an hourly ‘beep’ feature.
+Aside from an hour timer, you’ll need the Timer Template, which looks like this:

 Time -